Indisputably ambitious businessman, 4.30am riser, Wall Street

 Madison Avenue who earns the title by proxy.
 Born in Minneapolis and

-midwestern by style and inclination, Bell splits his time between Chicago
+midwestern by style, Bell splits his time between Chicago where True

-where True North is headquartered and New York where his operating groups
+North is headquartered and New York where his operating groups are

 After 34 years in the business, latterly as chief executive of Bozell